bestupefy/Canister/Docs/getting-started.md

 #Getting Started:

 You have to first install the canister package.
-Choose your containers
+You can choose your containers from Docker or Rkt.
-from:
-Docker
-Rkt

 Click install.